googleapis/google-cloud-ruby/google-cloud-gke_backup/README.md

 # Ruby Client for the Backup for GKE API

-API Client library for the Backup for GKE API

-Backup for GKE lets you protect, manage, and restore your containerized applications and data for stateful workloads running on Google Kubernetes Engine clusters.
+Backup for GKE is a managed Kubernetes workload backup and restore service for GKE clusters.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-gke_backup-v*`.